FACTBOX-What changes are governments making in response to George Floyd protests?

 POLICE BUDGET CUTS PROPOSED With protesters rallying officials to "defund the police" and "abolish the police," a majority of Minneapolis city council members pledged to disband the city's police department with a new community-led safety model, a step that would have seemed unthinkable before Floyd's death.

 Los Angeles' mayor proposed cutting up to $150 million from the police department’s $3 billion budget, and New York City councilors proposed a 5% to 7% cut for all agencies, including the $5.9 billion police budget.
-Mayors in other cities such as Boston, Lansing and Seattle also have said they are considering cuts.

-Several universities and towns in the South renamed buildings and roadways titled after leaders of the Confederate movement, which defended slavery.
-The U.S. Marine Corps on banned public displays of the Confederate flag at its facilities.
-Birmingham, Alabama, removed a Confederate monument last week.
+OFFICERS CHARGED

-CHANGING POLICE TACTICS Law enforcement agencies and politicians overseeing them across the country have ordered changes aimed at boosting oversight and curbing police violence.
+CHANGING POLICE TACTICS Across the country changes are being made to boost oversight and curb police violence.

 California's governor ordered the state's police training program to stop teaching neck holds, as law enforcement agencies across the state said they would ban them and related maneuvers over concerns that they can be deadly.
 Memphis police department in Tennessee said it introduced a new policy on June 9 warning officers would face consequences if they do not try to stop colleagues engaged in misconduct.

-Other governments discussed new policies for apprehending suspects to reduce the risk of deadly encounters.
-Lexington, Kentucky, said top police officials now would need to approve "no-knock" warrants, which are used to forcibly enter homes but can result in residents shooting at officers seen as intruders.
+Other governments approved new laws or policies for apprehending suspects to reduce the risk of deadly encounters.
+Austin, Texas, said police cannot shoot at fleeing suspects unless they pose an imminent threat.
+Louisville, Kentucky banned "no-knock" warrants, which are used to forcibly enter homes but can result in residents shooting at officers seen as intruders.
 Kansas City, Missouri's mayor committed to having an outside agency, such as the Federal Bureau of Investigation, review every local police shooting, seeking to address concerns about departments mishandling internal investigations.

 Seattle's police chief banned covering badge numbers, which help the public identify officers.
 Police said they cover badges with black tape to mourn the death of officers, but critics say it can be used to shield police misconduct.
-Amid public outcry over the police response to racial justice demonstrations, Portland and Seattle have temporarily restricted the use of tear gas on protesters.
+Amid public outcry over the police response to racial justice demonstrations, Portland, Seattle and Austin officials have curbed the use of tear gas on protesters.

 In Europe, which has seen solidarity protests with Floyd, the French government also banned neck holds.
+SCHOOLS CUT TIES

+School administrators in several cities have canceled security services contracts with police departments after years of complaints that officers target students of color and worsen safety.
+Schools in Minneapolis, Portland, Oregon and Denver were among the first to drop what are often called school resource officers.
 NEW LAWS PURSUED

+State officials have begun passing what they describe as police reform legislation, while federal officials are pursuing similar proposals.
+New York's governor signed into law on June 12 measures making police disciplinary files public records and criminalizing false 911 calls based on someone's race.

 ALSO READ